codekansas/codekansas.github.io/_posts/2016-04-27-keras-language-modeling.markdown

 model = Merge([question_output, answer_output], [similarity])
 {% endhighlight %}

 The code is kind of awkward without the context, so I would recommend checking out the repository to see how it works.
+The repository contains the necessary code for building a question answering model using Keras and evaluating it on the Insurance QA dataset.

 Links